Introduction

 Monitoring Wi-Fi from Apple TV and Roku Players and TV Sets

-I have measured the RF signal at normal viewing distances across the room, and it was below 100 microWatts/meter squared.
+I have measured the RF signal at normal viewing distances across the room from TVs and players that emit RF, and it was below 100 microWatts/meter squared (µW/m2).
 That is tolerable for most people, but EHS people need the Wi-Fi to be off completely.
 That Wi-Fi signal continues to emit into the room even when the TV is turned off (which is really, standby mode).
-You should plug the TV into a surge protector and then flip that off when you don’t watch the TV, so you don’t have any RF EMFs in the room when the TV is on standby mode.
+You should plug the TV into a surge protector and then flip that off when you do not watch the TV in order to avoid any RF EMFs in the room when the TV is on standby mode.

 TV Sound Bar With Bluetooth that Can Be Disabled